icinganalysis/icinganalysis.github.io/content/NACA-TN-1393.md

 NACA-TN-1393 cites 14 references.

 - Rodert, Lewis A., Clousing, Lawrence A., and McAvoy, William H.: Recent Flight Research on Ice Prevention.
 NACA-ARR, Jan.
 1942.
+(Might be similar to NACA-WR-A-34, April 1942, which is available at the NTRS)
 - Neel, Carr B., Jr., and Jones, Alun R.: Flight Tests of Thermal Ice-Prevention Equipment in the XB-24F Airplane.
 NACA-WR-A-7, Oct.
 1943. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930093545)
 - Look, Bonne C.: Flight Tests of the Thermal Ice-Prevention Equipment on the B-17F Airplane.
 NACA-ARR-4B02, 1944. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930093556)
 - Selna, James, Neel, Carr B., Jr., and Zeiller, E. Lewis: An Investigation of a Thermal Ice-Prevention System for a C-46 Cargo Airplane, IV - Results of Flight Tests in Dry-Air and Natural-Icing Conditions.
 NACA-ARR-5A03c, 1945. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930093554)